 Points can be earned in class on a daily basis.
 5 points can be earned everyday, 3 for participation and 2 for character/dress.
 Participation points can be earned by giving 100% effort everyday and for each specific activity.
 Character points can be earned by getting dressed for class and displaying good behavior, attitude and respect.

 60% - Daily Character/Participation Points

-40% - Skills Assessments and Unit Assessments (Tests/Game Analysis)
+40% - Skills Assessments (1 Skills Assessment per Unit) and Unit Assessments (Tests/Projects/Journals)

 Rules/expectations will be discussed in further detail in class.

-*One rule to follow that leads to success: Always give your best effort and come prepared to learn and work hard everyday.
+*Steps to success: Give your best effort, be respectful, have a good attitude and come prepared to learn and work hard everyday.

 I expect my students to strive to become the best they can be by giving their best in everything they do.